kill9zombie/elixir_dojo/DOJO.md

 Numbers, lists, tuples and maps etc
 -----------------------------------

+The interactive Elixir shell is called `iex`.
+Linux or OSX users can just type `iex` from a terminal.
+There's a note for Windows users that might help:

+Note: if you are on Windows, you can also try iex.bat --werl which may provide a better experience depending on which console you are using.

+To quit `iex`, there's a quite inelegant ctrl+c, ctrl+c.

 We can experiment with data types in iex:

-Numbers, strings and atoms:
+Try these:

+Numbers

     iex> 1 + 4
     5

+Strings

     iex> "jim" <> "bob"
     "jimbob"

+Atoms

     iex> :hello
     :hello

-Atoms are the same as symbols in other languages.
-Almost like a constant (in those without symbols), but without needing to be tied to an integer, for example.
+Atoms are the same as symbols in some other languages (Ruby being one).
+Almost like a constant, but without needing to be tied to an integer, for example.

 Lists typically hold a variable number of items (may be different types):

     iex> [1,2,3, "four"]
     [1, 2, 3, "four"]

+To work with lists, you typically use the `Enum` module.
+I remember it because it's like the `Enumerable` mixin in Ruby, but if you come from another language I could see this being a strange one.
+Have a look at the [docs](http://elixir-lang.org/docs/stable/elixir/Enum.html), just check your version if you're not running Elixir 1.1.

 Tuples typically hold a fixed number of items.
-It's common to see things like `{:ok, "value"}` or `{:error, reason}` returned by functions (where `reason` is a description of the problem).
+It's common to see things like `{:atom, "value"}`, but they can hold anything.
+It's also common to see `{:ok, "value"}` or `{:error, reason}` returned by functions (where `reason` is a description of the problem).

     iex> {:ok, "hello"}
     {:ok, "hello"}
+    iex> {1,2,3,:moo}
+    {1, 2, 3, :moo}

 Because lists of tuples with the first value as an atom is so common, Elixir has a nicer way to represent this: